 Skip to contents

-Corresponds to the structured query search described in the API endpoint.
+This function performs the structured address search described in the API endpoint.
 To perform a free-form search, use geo_lite_sf().

 Usage